-Architecture and heritage, dance, music and avant-garde performance come together in a unique festival that brings together, each year, choreographic creations inspired by the Camino de Santiago.
-Works by very heterogeneous choreographers and companies that embrace an artistic breadth that is also, in a way, a space for learning and cultural encounter.
+Architecture and heritage, dance, music and scenic avant-garde come together in a unique festival that brings together, each edition, choreographic creations inspired by the Camino de Santiago.
+Works signed by very heterogeneous choreographers and companies that embrace an artistic breadth that is also, in a way, a space for learning and cultural encounter.

 A unique festival in unique places

-'Danza on Camino de Santiago’, which began as a parallel competition to the Burgos & New York International Choreography Competition, has grown year after year in size and scope to become an independent festival, the festival that traces the longest dance route in Europe, with three weeks of performances in almost twenty cities and towns in Huesca, La Rioja, Burgos, Palencia, León, Lugo, A Coruña and Vizcaya.
+'Danza on Camino de Santiago’, which was born in the framework of the International Choreography Competition Burgos & New York as a parallel competition that prologue its programming, has grown year after year in size and also in extension to consolidate itself as an independent festival, the festival that draws the largest dance route in Europe, adding three weeks of performances in nearly twenty cities and towns in Huesca, La Rioja, Burgos, Palencia, León, Lugo, A Coruña and Vizcaya.

-The three selected works will be integrated into the Danza en el Camino Festival offering 19 performances that unify the talents of three choreographers.
-This integration allows the artists to experiment with the vast heritage of the Camino de Santiago and to receive adequate financial support.
-This approach underscores our desire to establish lasting relationships with artists, supporting their continued growth and the expansion of their artistic impact.
+The three selected works will be integrated into the Festival Danza en el Camino, offering 19 performances that unify the talents of three choreographers.
+This integration allows the artists to experiment with the vast heritage of the Camino de Santiago and receive adequate financial support.
+This approach underscores our desire to establish lasting relationships with artists, supporting their continued growth and expanding their artistic impact.

 Come and experience creation

-The festival will distribute a total of 28,000 euros in fees and contracts and will extend its calendar of performances between July 1 and 21.
-In total, there will be 19 days of exhibition distributed in municipalities of Huesca, La Rioja, Burgos, Palencia, León, Lugo, A Coruña and Vizcaya.
+The festival will allocate a total of 28,000 euros in fees and contracts and will extend its calendar of performances between July 1 and 21.
+In total, there will be 19 days of exhibition distributed in municipalities of Huesca, Navarra, La Rioja, Burgos, Palencia, León, Lugo, A Coruña and Vizcaya.

 We invite you to witness how dance reinvents itself in a program where choreographic creation and the values of the Jacobean Route come together to create a unique festival in its artistic conception.
 Do not miss the opportunity to see the evolution of dance in one of the most emblematic routes in the world.